 6 people were included that enrolled with >4d symptoms, although they do not match the study inclusion criteria.
 This reduces observed effectiveness.
 The paper says 56% (236) were enrolled within 1 day of symptoms, but results show only 40% for "<1d", 56% is possibly for <48hrs, we have asked for clarification.

 Patients in this study are relatively young and most of them recover without assistance.
 This reduces the room for a treatment to make improvements.
-The maximum improvement of an effective treatment would be expected before all patients approach recovery, as shown in the figure below.
+The maximum improvement of an effective treatment would be expected before all patients approach recovery.
 Authors focus on the end result where most have recovered, but it is more informative to examine the curve and the point of maximum effectiveness.
 Authors did not collect data for every day but they do have interim results for days 3, 5, 10.
 The results are consistent with an effective treatment and show a statistically significant improvement, p

 = 0.05, at day 10 (other unreported days might show increased effectiveness).